Are The 3 New APS-C Sony Lenses Sony Worth It? A Filmmaker's Review

 Using the Lenses with Full Frame Cameras

 Overall, I am thrilled with the quality of all three lenses.
-I thought they matched up nicely to one another — composed a decent sharpness with each frame, and I didn’t encounter huge problems with flaring or chromatic aberrations.
+I thought they matched up nicely with one another — composed a decent sharpness with each frame, and I didn’t encounter huge problems with flaring or chromatic aberrations.
 However, they didn’t necessarily have that “wow” factor I’ve achieved from most of Sony’s newer lenses.
 But what they lack definitely makes up for it in their tiny size and weight.
 All three lenses are incredibly compact; if you’re worried about making your kit lighter or not taking up too much space, all 3 lenses will be an excellent option in an APS-C or frame with so many cameras.

 On cameras like the A74 or A1, you can use the built-in APS-C crop mode to use these lenses.
 With the A74, you’re still obtaining 14-megapixel stills and more than 4K video; not to mention, if you’re shooting 4K 60 frames per second on that camera, it will be cropped in regardless.
 So now your 24 or 30 frames per second will be the same as your 60 frames per second.
 Pretty neat that these lenses have become more viable for a full-frame system.
 The versatility is undoubtedly there.